ReduxFlakes/banger-collection/src/collection_2/README.md

 # Collection 2

-Different from collection 2, this collection comes with more complex programs this is also where I learned about functions.
+Different from collection 2, this collection has more complex programs that now include functions.